bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-07-newsletter.md

-    output for CPFP fee bumping now, waiting for [cluster mempool][topic cluster mempool] to hopefully allow v3 to permit more permissive topologies (i.e., more than just one parent, one child), and then to drop the extra output in favor of using a more permissive topology.
+    output for CPFP fee bumping now, waiting for [cluster mempool][topic cluster mempool] to hopefully allow v3 to permit more permissive topologies (i.e., more than just one parent, one child), and then to drop the extra output in favor of using a more permissive topology. {% assign timestamp="17:08" %}

 - **Requirement to verify inputs use segwit in protocols vulnerable to txid malleability:**
   Bastien Teinturier [posted][teinturier segwit] to Delving Bitcoin to